HubbleCommand/HubbleCommand.github.io/_projects/preftils.md

 ## Adding Java support
-> By complete chance, I found why the Java21 stuff didn't work, and I can't believe that I hadn't even noticed the very obvious: Android does it's own compatability with the JVM, and currently only supports up to version 17.
+> By complete chance, I found why the Java 21 stuff didn't work, and I can't believe that I hadn't even noticed the very obvious: Android does it's own compatability with the JVM, and currently only supports up to version 17.
 So obviously using Java 21 APIs wouldn't work!
 Dadoi!

 Instead of trying to force the Kotlin to code to work with Java, I've decided to write the Java equivalent.